idealparable/BibleQ/HowToRead.md

 **Bible Question:** What does the Bible itself say about how it should be read?
 What patterns does it use?
 What are the rules of the source "language culture" in context?

 This is obviously a vast subject, and we can't cover everything, and it's something we all are continually learning more about.
-Keep in mind the cautions in template sections on this page, I'm not an expert.
+Keep in mind I'm not an expert.
 Experts undoubtedly have many observations I'm not yet aware of, and some of those might render some of my thoughts on this incorrect.

 So take everything as tentative but with an observation that as far as I've found so far, following the Bible's own rules, as far as we can attempt to discern the statements (which is an iterative process involving all past translations and translators of the languages involved, of course, to even get us to a point that APPEARS to be understandable) -- that the body of interpretations that logically follow from these rules "just happen" to naturally fit best with all other observations when carefully determined by sound logic.